 An alternative to HDL Coder is System Generator, another Simulink add-on that works very similarly.
 The main difference between System Generator and HDL Coder is that System Generator targets exclusively Xilinx devices.
 As such it generates pre-packaged core IPs that can easily be imported in Vivado.
 Moreover, System Generator is bundled with Model Composer, another FPGA development blockset that provides additional features that HDL Coder does not have.

 Compared to high-level synthesis tools such as Model Composer (Simulink) and Vitis HLS (C++), System Generator and HDL Coder are “lower-level” design tools intended for architecture-level designs, down to the flip-flop register.
-MATLAB HDL Coder allows for finer control over the resulting HDL code and is more adapted for peripheral designs such as PWM modulators or SPI controllers.
+MATLAB HDL Coder allows for finer control over the resulting HDL code and is more adapted for peripheral designs (e.g. PWM modulator or SPI communication controller).
 Unlike Model Composer and Vitis HLS, System Generator does not support AXI4-Stream interfaces.

 Licensing and installation of MATLAB HDL Coder

 HDL Coder is a paid add-on for MATLAB, which also required the Fixed-Point Designer add-on, as well as the MATLAB Coder add-on.

 The installation of HDL Coder is straightforward: open a MATLAB session, go to the HOME tab and click on Add-Ons.
 Search for HDL Coder and hit install.
 The same process applies to Fixed-Point Designer and MATLAB Coder.